 While Greg Smith warned of a reach-forward loss on the 787 twice, like the $6.5 billion on the 777X in January as projected sales were revised down by 118 aircraft, Boeing hasn’t made a decision so far on the Dreamliner, neither taken a charge on the extra costs.
 The reason can be found in the 10-Q filing released on April 28.
 It says:

 “At March 31, 2021, and December 31, 2020, commercial aircraft programs inventory included the following amounts related to the 787 program: deferred production costs of $14,803 and $14,976, $1,795 and $1,865 of supplier advances, and $1,857 and $1,863 of unamortized tooling and other non-recurring costs.
-At March 31, 2021, $11.557 billion of 787 deferred production costs, unamortized tooling, and other non-recurring costs are expected to be recovered from units included in the program accounting quantity that have firm orders, and $5,103 is expected to be recovered from units included in the program accounting quantity that represent expected future orders.”
+On March 31, 2021, $11.557 billion of 787 deferred production costs, unamortized tooling, and other non-recurring costs are expected to be recovered from units included in the program accounting quantity that have firm orders, and $5,103 is expected to be recovered from units included in the program accounting quantity that represent expected future orders.”

 Table showing the progress on the reduction of deferred production costs of the 787 until Q1 this year.
 (Boeing)